62° F

 Camping

-The NPS has currently delayed the advance sale of campground reservations for June 15 to July 14.
-Impacted campgrounds include Upper Pines, Lower Pines, North Pines, Wawona, and Hodgdon Meadow.
-If campsites are released for these dates, the NPS will provide seven days’ notice on their website and social media channels before the campsites go on sale.
-We’ll update this blog as soon as we have any updates on this process.
+The NPS may release further sites if operational capacity allows.
+If additional campsites are released, the NPS will provide seven days’ notice on their website and social media channels before the campsites go on sale.
+We’ll update this blog with updates we have on this process.

 Making a campground reservation in Yosemite National Park often requires planning — check out our tips and recommendations of everything you need to know about car camping in Yosemite National Park.